 We know that we like have time to play together.

-We can negotiate when we want something.
+Also, we can negotiate when we want something.

 We get more when we negotiate than when we whine and complain.